 Since the school opened we have worked in close collaboration with our students and their families to put in place clear and open channels of communication.
 Parents/carers are informed at the start of each academic year of the teacher who has direct responsibility for their child’s pastoral care.

 We are committed to promoting the safety and wellbeing of our students and Saxmundham’s senior leaders work very closely with the Suffolk Safeguarding Children Board.
-If anyone within the school community has concerns about a student, school policy requires them to share them with Mrs E Swan (Designated Safeguarding Lead) or Mr D Lees, Headteacher.
+If anyone within the school community has concerns about a student, school policy requires them to share them with Mr D Lees (Designated Safeguarding Lead) or Miss S Marsden (Assistant Designated Safeguarding Lead).

 Our tutors are the main point of contact between school and home.
 They meet with their tutor group each morning for registration and have them for three periods each week as part of our unique enrichment programme.
 During that time the group might attend an assembly or take part in PSHE or Citizenship activities.